cilium/cilium-service-mesh-beta/kubernetes-ingress/tls.md

 # Ingress example with TLS termination

 This example builds on the [HTTP](http.md) and [gRPC](grpc.md) ingress examples, adding TLS termination.

 ## Create TLS certificate and private key

-For demonstration purposes we will use a TLS certificate signed by a made-up, self-signed certificate authority (CA).
-If you prefer using cert-manager to automate this part, you can read [Ingress example with TLS termination using cert-manager](./tls-with-cert-manager.md).
+For demonstration purposes we will use a TLS certificate signed by a made-up, [self-signed][] certificate authority (CA).
 One easy way to do this is with [`minica`](https://github.com/jsha/minica).
 We want a certificate that will validate bookinfo.cilium.rocks and hipstershop.cilium.rocks, as these are the host names used in this ingress example.

 ```
 minica -domains '*.cilium.rocks'